 - 1. Fails, substantially, to provide a beneficiary medically necessary items and services that are covered by PACE, if the failure adversely affected (or has substantial likelihood of adversely affecting) the beneficiary; - 2.
 Involuntarily disenrolls a beneficiary in violation of 42 CFR 460.164; - 3.
 Discriminates in enrollment or disenrollment among Medicare beneficiaries or Medicaid beneficiaries, or both, who are eligible to enroll in a PACE program, on a basis of an individual's health status or need for health care services; - 4.
 Engages in any practice that would reasonably be expected to have the effect of denying or discouraging enrollment, except as permitted by 42 CFR 460.150, by Medicare beneficiaries or Medicaid beneficiaries whose medical condition or history indicates a need for substantial future medical services; - 5.
-Imposes premium charges on beneficiaries enrolled under Medicare or Medicaid that is more than the allowable amount;

-- 6. Misrepresents or falsifies information that is furnished to CMS or the State or to an individual or any other entity under part 460; - 7.
-Prohibits or otherwise restricts a covered health care professional from advising a beneficiary, who is a patient of the professional, about the beneficiary's health status, medical care, or treatment for the beneficiary's condition or disease, regardless of whether the PACE program provided benefits for that care or treatment, if the professional is acting within his or her lawful scope of practice; - 8.
-Operates a physician incentive plan that does not meet the requirements of section 1876(i) (8) of the Act; and - 9.
-Employs or contracts with any individual who is excluded from the participation in Medicare and Medicaid under section 1128 or section 1128A of the Act (or with any entity that employs or contracts with that individual) for the provision of health care, utilization review, medical social work, or administrative services.
+Imposes premium charges on beneficiaries enrolled under Medicare or Medicaid that is more than the allowable amount; - 6.
+Misrepresents or falsifies information that is furnished to CMS or the State or to an individual or any other entity under part 460; - 7.
+Prohibits or otherwise restricts a covered health care professional from advising a beneficiary, who is a patient of the professional, about the beneficiary's health status, medical care, or treatment for the beneficiary's condition or disease, regardless of whether the PACE program provided benefits for that care or treatment, if the professional is acting within their lawful scope of practice; - 8.
+Operates a physician incentive plan that does not meet the requirements of section 1876(i)(8) of the Social Security Act; - 9.
+Employs or contracts with any individual who is excluded from the participation in Medicare and Medicaid under section 1128 or section 1128A of the Act (or with any entity that employs or contracts with that individual) for the provision of health care, utilization review, medical social work, or administrative services; and - 10.
+Makes a payment to any individual or entity that is included on the preclusion list identified in 42 CFR 422.2.